bitmonky/bmgpPassport/README.md

     }
   }
 }
-// Login the user access as if they had provide an authentic userID / Password
+// Login the user the same way as if they had provide an authentic userID / Password
 ```

 6. Create your Service API similar to this PHP example